-Taking advantage of the French break up of the negotiations with Springer and of the resulting savings (160 k€, after an outrageous 60% increase in 10 years!), the University has been “thinking about a refoundation of scientific communication that goes both towards more openness (open access), more transparency and efficiency”.
+Taking advantage of the French break up of the negotiations with Springer and of the resulting savings (160 k€, after an outrageous 60% increase in 10 years!), the University of Lorraine has been “thinking about a refoundation of scientific communication that goes both towards more openness (open access), more transparency and efficiency”.

 They will “support financially, in a spirit of partnership, several publishing initiatives that meet the principles of scientific quality, openness, transparency and governance centered on academic communities” such as the scientific journals platforms OpenEdition (France) and Erudit (Quebec), the Open Library of Humanities platform (United Kingdom), the Sci-Post platform, EDP Sciences, and l’Epijournal de Géométrie Algébrique (Epiga), which uses the Episciences platform.

 The University of Lorraine also becomes the first French institution to join the Fair Open Access Alliance, a structure that offers journals that wish a methodological and financial support to leave the lap of large commercial publishers and join open publishing platforms.

 “Almost all of these innovative initiatives have in common to offer publishing models that are both free for the reader (open access) and for the author (no payment of Article Processing Charges).
 The university also continues its financial participation in associations and structures that promote open science (DOAR, Coalition of Open Access Repositories – COAR, Sparc Europe)”.